Two-dimensional total absorption spectroscopy with conditional generative adversarial networks: Evaluation and Results

 \subsection{Results}

-Table~\ref{table: Table 1} presents the hyperparameter settings that resulted in the best performing model in our experiments.
-Code and data to train and evaluate these models, as well as a pre-trained model, are available at \cite{GitHub}.
-Figure \ref{fig:Testing Results} shows percentage error results for model predictions on the test set, broken out into single-$\gamma$ spectra and double-$\gamma$ spectra.
-Over $90\%$ ($1800$/$1990$) of predictions for single $\gamma$-ray testing spectra fell within $5\%$ of the ground truth energy.
-For two $\gamma$-ray test spectra, almost $93\%$ ($3517$/$3782$) of predictions fell within $5\%$ of the ground truth energy.
+Table~\ref{table:hyperparameters} presents the hyperparameter settings that resulted in the best performing model in our experiments.
+Code and data to train and evaluate these models, as well as a pre-trained model, are available at \cite{GitHub}. \cade{Figure \ref{fig:Testing Results} shows} the results of the $k$-means clustering analysis for the cGAN model's testing dataset predictions, with percent error in $E_{x}$ and $E_{\gamma}$ evaluated for each $\gamma$-ray present within the testing spectra. \cade{Histograms showing the relative density of examples are provided on the axes of each plot to show how predictions are distributed, which would not otherwise be evident.} \cade{Across all testing spectra, 93.2$\%$ of $\gamma$-ray predictions fell within 5$\%$ of the ground truth in both $E_x$ and $E_{\gamma}$ after unfolding.
+This demonstrates the cGAN's effectiveness in removing distortions from detector response effects while retaining accurate $\gamma$-ray signals for the majority of cases.}

+\cade{The outliers in Figure \ref{fig:Testing Results} are quite noticeable, and further discussion of this point is beneficial.
+Manual investigation has shown that common failures include events like the incorrect filtering of a true $\gamma$-ray peak or retention of erroneous signals like pair-production $\gamma$-rays.
+In these cases, the clustering algorithm is comparing a different $\gamma$-ray prediction to the ground truth, generally resulting in a high percent error that loses its meaning.
+Despite this, the clustering method is a useful evaluation tool given its interpretive benefits for the preponderate successful predictions.}

-We also investigated model performance on data sourced from actual experiments.
-We evaluate the model using \rawmatrix~matrices for the decays of common $\gamma$-ray sources $^{60}$Co and $^{137}$Cs placed at the center of the SuN detector. $^{137}$Cs emits a single $\gamma$-ray at $662$ keV, and $^{60}$Co predominantly decays via the emission of two sequential $\gamma$-rays at $1173$ and $1332$ keV.
+\cade{As another test, }we also investigated model performance on data sourced from actual experiments.
+We evaluate the model using \rawmatrix~matrices for the decays of common $\gamma$-ray sources $^{60}$Co and $^{137}$Cs placed at the center of the SuN detector. $^{137}$Cs predominantly $\beta$-decays to an isomeric state in $^{137}$Ba that then decays via emission of a single $\gamma$-ray at $662$ keV.
+The decay scheme of $^{60}$Co is as discussed in \ref{Intro}.
 These results are shown in Figure \ref{fig:Exp Results}.
-The $662$ keV $\gamma$-ray of the $^{137}$Cs decay is predicted within bin accuracy, and the $1173$ and $1332$ keV $\gamma$-rays of the $^{60}$Co decay are predicted with respective errors of $3.41\%$ and $3.11\%$.
+The $662$ keV $\gamma$-ray of the $^{137}$Cs decay is predicted within bin accuracy.
+The $1173$ keV $\gamma$-ray of the $^{60}$Co decay is predicted within bin accuracy for $E_{\gamma}$, and with an error of $1.80 \%$ for $E_x$.
+The $1332$ keV $\gamma$-ray is predicted with $1.70 \%$ and $1.80 \%$ errors for $E_{\gamma}$ and $E_x$, respectively.